mia-katrin/Modbots/Modbots_top/README.md

 */defunct_tools*: Scripts to run runs and keep track of runs on servers.

-*/modbots*: A package containing the morphology, controllers, evaluation, utils, etc.
+*/modbots*: A package containing the body, controllers, evaluation, utils, etc.

 In this folder, the most important files are

-*/evolve.py*: A script that runs an evolution based on the config in this directory.
+*/evolve.py*: A script that runs an evolution based on the config file in this directory.
 It presupposes several directories and files.

 */xplore_ind.py*: A script that simulates a pickled individual, sent as an argument.
-Otherwise, it will use the */bestInd/ind* individual from your last evoltionary run.
+Otherwise, it will use the */bestInd/ind* individual from your last evolutionary run.
+It also presupposes a config file.

+## If you intend to use this code

+Because it has been a part of a master thesis project, it was not formed to be easily used by others.